Vyral/caleb-davis/_posts/2020-11-11-will-you-join-our-campaign-of-caring-fundraiser.md

 I have a quick story I want to share with you.
 We came across two widows with four children who were raising them together while also doing distance learning off of one shared tablet and one shared smartphone.
 Because of donors like yourself, we were able to go out and get tablets for each of these children and their mothers.
 It felt like Christmas, and it made us so happy to be able to do that.

 Due to COVID-19, we’re putting off our annual in-person banquet that is the biggest fundraising event of the year for us.
 I would like to invite you, along with Rachel and I, to help support Missing Man Ministry.
-You can donate here, where 100% of funds go to helping support widows and their children.
+You can <u><a target="_blank" rel="noopener" href="https://www.flipcause.com/secure/fundraiser/MTAwMTc4/51294">donate here</a></u>, where 100% of funds go to helping support widows and their children.
 You can also share the video above with your friends on social media. **We want to get the word out to as many people as possible.**

 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.